shubhivermax/loopd/README.md

   - Users can share and view web videos
   - Users can set flags such as "Question" or "Opinion" while creating a post
   - Users can filter posts by flags on the home feed
-  - Users can upload images directly from their local machine as an image file
+  - Users can upload images directly from their local machine as an image file (IMPLEMENTED)
 - [x] Web app displays a loading animation whenever data is being fetched

 The following **additional** features are implemented: